 Through this work, I aim to illuminate the ways Jewish material culture is both inherited and remade, emphasizing that tradition is not static but an active, evolving process—one that bridges generations through making, memory, and reinterpretation.

-Noa is a Jewish artist reinventing the book form.
+Noa is a Jewish artist finding the sacred in the act of making.